wazuh/wazuh-documentation/source/installation-guide/custom-installation/step-by-step/wazuh-server.rst

 Installing the Wazuh manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Install the Wazuh manager package.
-This step must be applied in all servers that will act as Wazuh cluster nodes:

 .. tabs::